SAP/abap-file-formats/file-formats/dmon/README.md

 # DMON File Format
-This file format is used by the ADT editor for ABAP daemons (DMON).

 File | Cardinality | Definition | Schema | Example
 :--- | :---  | :--- | :--- | :---